All Episodes

 All right, what a busy breaking news day.

-Lynn Wood is gonna stop by.
+Lynn Wood is going to stop by.

-Uh so we're gonna get to that.
+So we're going to get to that.

-Uh Bill O'Reilly will stop by today, always want his comments.
+Bill O'Reilly will stop by today.

 We'll talk to him about some of this media stuff and everything else that's happening.

-This time prepared by Nellie Orr.
+John Solomon, apparently a new dossier, this time prepared by Nellie Orr.

-This is the way Bruce Orr described it, assembled from Fusion GPS research to augment what Steele was separately providing the FBI.
+And apparently, the way, you know, his wife's research was like an additional dossier, is the way Bruce Orr described it, assembled from Fusion GPS research to augment what Steele was separately providing the FBI.

-Um, we have a story that I want to get to about this woman that joined ISIS.
+We have a story that I want to get to about this woman that joined ISIS.

-And now she says, Well, during my years in Syria, seeing bloodshed up close has changed me.
+And now she says, well, during my years in Syria, seeing bloodshed up close has changed me.

-I stopped listening to my family and those who care about me, and that was a big mistake.
+I stopped listening to my family and those who care about me.

 And during my years in Syria, well, I would see and experience a way of life and terrible effects of war, which changed me.